Gene McNary

 Gene McNary (born September 14, 1935) is an American politician.
 He has served as the Commissioner of the Immigration and Naturalization Service, Executive Director of the Missouri Gaming Commission, and County Executive of St. Louis County.
 He has also been a Republican candidate for Governor and Senator in Missouri.

 Early life, education, and career

-Gene McNary was born September 14, 1935 in Muncie, Indiana.
+Gene McNary was born September 14, 1935, in Muncie, Indiana.
 His father was and oil jobber and his mother worked with him.
-McNary earned both his bachelor's and law degrees from Indiana University.
+McNary earned a Bachelor of Science in finance in 1957 and a law degree in 1960 from Indiana University Bloomington.
 After law school McNary decided to move to St. Louis, where he joined the Lashly, Lashly & Miller law firm.
+He served in the United States Army from 1960 to 1961 and Army Reserves from 1961 to 1966.
+He became a private first class.

 Early political career

 In 1963, McNary began his career as a public servant by becoming assistant public defender.
 In 1966, he decided to run for Prosecuting Attorney of St. Louis County.
 He won the election and then went on to win reelection.
 He then ran for County Executive of St. Louis County and won four terms in that position.
 As county executive, he helped create a regional arts commission, merge the county and city hospitals into one regional facility, and create a regional convention and visitors bureau.
 At the time he also served as the chairman of the East-West Gateway Coordinating Council.

 In 1980 he was the Republican nominee for Senator.
 He narrowly lost to incumbent Senator Thomas Eagleton with a 52.0% to a 47.2% margin.
 In 1984, McNary lost the Republican primary for Governor to Attorney General John Ashcroft.
 In 1989, McNary was appointed Commissioner of the Immigration and Naturalization Service by President George H. W. Bush.
 He stayed in that position for over 3 years.